Zikstar/Smart_Undo_TextEditor/README.txt

 - The Utils Package or Module

-- The Edit Manager class: Which contains all the functions and methods that perform all the edit operations supported by our project including the Undo, Delete, Cut, Copy and Paste operations
+- The Edit Manager Class: Which contains all the functions and methods that perform all the edit operations supported by our project including the Undo, Delete, Cut, Copy and Paste operations